Schwab’s & Obits & the Mortality Heebie-Jeebies

 He said the point is, faith is in your heart, not in a book – even if that book is the Bible.
 Explain and intellectualize and interpret all you want, it still all comes down to faith in a higher being or higher power.

-Every morning, I thank God (aka the Universal Energy Force: Love) for another day, and ask for guidance to help me make it the best day possible for me and those I encounter.
-Each night, I give thanks for the good things I accomplished and that happened along the way.
+Today, every morning, I thank God (aka the Universal Energy Force: Love) and the space-time continuum for another day, and ask for guidance to help me make it the best day possible for me and those I encounter.

 I ask forgiveness for some of the unforgivable stuff I’ve done and do my damnedest never to repeat those mistakes.
 Guilt is a heavy burden.